saakshish/buildtrack/README.md

 \# 🏗️ BuildTrack – Smart Construction Scheduler \& Optimizer

 \*\*BuildTrack\*\* is an intuitive Streamlit-based web application designed to simplify construction management.
 It offers powerful tools for scheduling tasks based on dependencies, optimizing delivery routes, and predicting delay risks using machine learning.
-Built with construction teams and site managers in mind, it enables smart, data-driven decisions on the fly.
+Built with construction teams and site managers in mind, it enables smart, data-driven decisions.

 \## 🚀 Features